trych/kirby-field-composer/README.md

 ];
 ```

-If a separator is explicitly provided in a method call of the mentioned field methods, it will override the `defaultSeparator` for that specific operation.
+If a separator is explicitly provided in a method call of the mentioned field methods, it will override these options for that specific operation.

 ---
 ## Contributing